-Itasca State Park in northern Minnesota is known around the world as the headwaters of the Mississippi River, the largest watershed in North America, the Father of All Waters as it’s called by some Native Americans.
+Itasca State Park in northern Minnesota is known around the world as the headwaters of the Mississippi River, the largest watershed in North America.
+Native Americans call it ‘the Father of All Waters.’
 The Ojibwe word for “the great river” is Gichizibi.

 Bruce and I both grew up on the Mississippi River, he in Davenport Iowa and I farther south in southern Illinois.
-I learned to swim and water ski in its muddy waters and my family, who still lives within its reach, has spent plenty of time sandbagging its levees.
+He fished with his father on the river’s banks.
+I learned to swim and water ski in its muddy waters south of St. Louis.

 For that reason, we wanted to join the many who visit northern Minnesota each year to jump across the mighty Mississippi.

 This post contains affiliate links and sponsored travel.

 The Mississippi Headwaters in Minnesota

 Itasca was Minnesota’s first state park, established in 1891.
 In addition to Lake Itasca, where the Mississippi bubbles to life, the 32,000 acre park has more than 100 lakes.

 Beautiful campgrounds, historic sites, biking and hiking trails, massive trees, fishing spots and so much beautiful remoteness make this as enjoyable as a national park.

 Park rangers told us they are always flabbergasted that most people simply come to the park, walk 600 feet past the Mary Gibbons Headwaters Center to this pile of rocks that marks the beginning of one of the world’s greatest rivers.
 They splash around a while, take a few selfies, then leave the park without enjoying any more of what it has to offer.